zchsh/paper-mini-gen/NOTES.md

   - 2025-04-13 at 18:05 - stubbedin `demo-smooth-to-polyline`
   - 2025-05-10 at 10:27 - there's a Figma plugin for this that might be worth trying: <https://www.figma.com/community/plugin/809139536998662893/simplify>.
 Might make sense to set up "Copy SVG" at every step for debug purposes... then you can test the smoothing process in Figma, see if it works, and if it does and the plugin is licensed appropriately, swipe the code and integrate it here.
   - 2025-05-13 at 09:41 - <https://mourner.github.io/simplify-js/> looks perfect

+### Look into bug with voids in inverted shape

+- [ ] Look into bug with voids in inverted shape
+  - See `notes/2025-05-17-invert-issue-in-dnd-mini-tool.png`
+  - Doesn't seem to be consistent, and not that big a deal anyways
+  - Might make more sense to elimited voids in the final output anyways, pretty sure very few people will wanna go in there with an X-Acto knife... though for bigger pieces of art maybe?
+Debatable.
+In any case the maybe-bug doesn't seem that big a deal relative to other cleanup work.

+#### Consider post-trace option to "remove interior voids"

+- I've been thinking about doing _line drawings_.
+This would leave significant "holes", or interior shapes, within a larger main shape.
+- Could there be an option to remove these interior voids?
+Option to remove them completely could make sense.
+- Another way to implement this option, more manual maybe a separate thing, would be manual removal of specific shapes, eg by clicking on them and having them change colour
+- Possible first cut option... a given polygon is made up of many REGIONS.
+Group the regions of a given polygon based on whether they overlap - any overlapping regions should be placed in a single group.
+Determining overlap might be done with a "minowski diff"? <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclipperminkowskidiff>.
+In longer form, running an intersection of the two regions, and then determining whether the intersection has a surface area greater than zero might be another option.
+Once you have a group of overlapping regions, then determine the surface area of each region, with <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibjsareaofpolygon>.
+Finally, sort by surface area, and keep only the region with the largest surface area.

 #### Support "backside" images